Are Recipes and Cookbooks Protected by Copyright?

 Recipes can be protected under copyright law if they are accompanied by “substantial literary expression.”
 This expression can be an explanation or detailed directions, which is likely why food and recipe bloggers often share stories and personal anecdotes alongside a recipe’s ingredients.

 A recipe can also be protected by copyright law if it creatively describes or explains the cooking or baking process connected to the list of ingredients.
 Even if the description of the recipe is sufficiently creative and copyrightable, the copyright will not cover the recipe’s ingredient list, the underlying process for making the dish, or the resulting dish itself, which are all facts.
 It will only protect the expression of those facts.
-That means that someone can express the recipe in a different way — with different expression — and not infringe the recipe creator’s copyright.
+That means that someone can express the recipe in a different way—with different expressions—and not infringe the recipe creator’s copyright.

-Looking to learn more about copyright protection?
-Check out the Copyright Law Explained section of our website.
+To learn more about the basics of copyright protection, visit our Copyright Law Explained and FAQ sections of our website.